cwi-dis/cwipc/readme.md

 Both of these will modify `PATH` or `DYLD_LIBRARY_PATH` or whatever to ensure the dynamic libraries built here take precedence over other versions.
 Also, they will activate the Python venv built here, and `pip install -e` the cwipc Python modules.

 Debugging the Python code is now very easy: just run with the Python debugger from within VSCode.
+You may have to tell vscode about the interpreter to use, from your `./build/venv` environment.

-Debugging the native code in a native app is also easy: again use the normal lldb debugger from within VSCode.
+Debugging the native code in a native app is also easy: again use the normal lldb or Windows debugger from within VSCode.

 Debugging the native code when running within a Python app is slightly more convoluted: